 The city of Jodhpur is immortalised in time in varying hues of blue amid a sea of golden sand.
 Overlooked by a massive fort perched atop a hill, the city holds in it long traditions of crafts and folk art.
 Visit the imposing Mehrangarh Fort, or take a stroll through the old markets where you will find craftsmen making lac bangles in one and the strong whiff of spices in another.

 Jaipur is a celebration of all things royal and glorious, represented in its exuberant forts and palaces.
 Admire the exquisite blend of Rajput and Islamic architecture in the Amber Fort and Palace.
-Walk through the lively markets of the old city taking in the monochromatic walls and savouring some local dishes along the way
+Walk through the lively markets of the old city taking in the monochromatic walls and savouring local dishes along the way.

 Situated on the banks of the river Yamuna, Agra is an ornate chest containing the riches and heritage of Mughal era.
 Known widely for its cherished monument, the city often is cascaded by the magnificence of Taj Mahal.
-A World heritage site, Agra is home to sandstone forts and mausoleums, pleasant gardens that stand as relics of a glorious past.
-Busy cacophonous marketplaces, surround these remnants, filling them with life.
+A UNESCO heritage site, Agra is home to sandstone forts and mausoleums, pleasant gardens that stand as relics of a glorious past.
+Busy cacophonous marketplaces surround these remnants, filling them with life.